 I am a conservation scientist with a doctorate in Biological Anthropology from the University of Cambridge.
 I aspire to bridge the science-policy-society interface.
 As a wildlife scientist, I am interested in how wild animals adapt behaviorally to human-modified landscapes.
 As a practitioner I focus on ways of improving human-wildlife coexistence, informing policy decisions with evidence, and raising inclusivity and diversity in conservation.

-I advise the Southern Tanzania Elephant Program and am a Research Associate in Zoology and Entomology at the University of the Free State, Qwaqwa campus, South Africa.
-I am also a 2018 fellow of The Safina Center, and working on a citizen science project on the phenology of winter coat molt in the mountain goat in relation to climate change.
+I have advised the Southern Tanzania Elephant Program in the scientific capacity and am associated with the Mammalian Cognition Research Group, spearheaded by Dr. Aliza le Roux at the Zoology and Entomology Department, University of the Free State, Qwaqwa campus, South Africa.
+I am a fellow of The Safina Center, and working on a participatory science project on the patterns and phenology of winter coat molt in the mountain goat.